piemonte/Twinkle/README.md

 `Twinkle` is a [Swift](https://developer.apple.com/swift/) and easy way to make any UIView in your iOS app twinkle.

-This library creates several `CAEmitterLayer` elements and animates them over a few creating a sparkle effect.
+This library creates several CAEmitterLayers and animates them generating a sparkle effect.

 ## Installation